Shuayb-Dev/Shuayb-Dev/README.md

 - 👋 Hi, I’m @Shuayb-Dev
-- 👀 I’m interested in Python.
+- 👀 I’m interested in Javascript.
 - 💞️ I’m looking to collaborate on web Programming projects.